-- Move the Industrial Estate to the M40 side of town and use the site for housing - Have several smaller sites for housing, not one big site. - Introduce better traffic management (numerous suggestions) - Improve provision of car parking (for residents and shoppers) - Relief Road (numerous suggestions see the heatmap attachment) - Get an appropriate housing mix (affordable housing being the most popular comment)
+- Move the Industrial Estate to the M40 side of town and use the site for housing - Have several smaller sites for housing, not one big site. - Introduce better traffic management (numerous suggestions) - Improve provision of car parking (for residents and shoppers) - Propose route for a Relief Road (numerous suggestions) - Get an appropriate housing mix (affordable housing being the most popular comment)

-4. Consultation 2
+4. Consultation 2 (December 2014 / January 2015)